When do the NWU’s applications open each year?

 What is the application fee?

-There is no application fee required at the time of application.
-However, international students are required to pay a fee of R600.
+There is no application fee required for prospective students with a South African ID number at the time of application.
+New (first-time) international students are required to pay a fee of R600.
+Current international students are exempt from paying application fees if they apply for postgraduate studies at NWU.

 How can I apply for bursaries?